AjayKMehta/setup-machine/README.md

 ### chktex

-[chktex](https://www.nongnu.org/chktex/) can be installed from CTAN to lint LaTeX filles.
+[chktex](https://www.nongnu.org/chktex/) can be installed from CTAN to lint LaTeX files.

 > [!NOTE]
 > It seems that the configuration file `chktexrc` is installed in `<MikTex Install Folder>/chktex`.